merps/f5-ts-sumo/README.md

 List of task to make the process my automated;

 - [ ] Create work-flow for Jenkins/GitLab to deploy dashboard
-- [ ] work-flow improvements for DO/AS3/TS
+- [ ] --work-flow improvements for DO/AS3/TS--
 - [ ] Usage Instructions(?)

 ## Contributing